LeRoy Smith

-LeRoy Smith (born August 4, 1933) is a former American football coach.
-Coaching in four decades, his lifetime record was 106–77–7.
+LeRoy Victor Smith (August 4, 1933 – October 25, 2002) was an American college football coach.
+He served as the head football coach at Mississippi Vocational College (now known as Mississippi Valley State University) in 1958, the Tuskegee Institute (now known as Tuskegee University) from 1964 to 1969, and Kentucky State University from 1970 to 1981.

 Coaching career

 Mississippi Valley State

 Smith's first head coaching position was at Mississippi Valley State University in Itta Bena, Mississippi, where he coached the 1958 season.
 He was the third head coach for the Delta Devils and produced a record of 2–5–1.

 Tuskegee

 Smith waited six years to become a head coach again.
 He was named the tenth head football coach at Tuskegee University in Tuskegee, Alabama, and he held that position for six seasons, from 1964 until 1969.
 His coaching record at Tuskegee was 42–13–3.

 Kentucky State

 After his success at Tuskegee, Smith was the 16th head football coach at Kentucky State University in Frankfort, Kentucky, and he held that position for 12 seasons, from 1970 until 1981.
 His coaching record at Kentucky State was 62–59–3.
 The school's media guide lists a slightly different result, having him coach for 12½ seasons, from 1970 to midway through the 1982 season, with a record at Kentucky State of 65–62–3.